potifersan/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-C - Pointers, arrays and strings
+project on pointers and arrays